Maryamilyass/DSD2023EE04/lab3/Readme.md

 - **Lab Manual (`.docx`)**: Includes detailed explanations, implementation steps, and expected results.

 ## Objective
-The goal of this lab is to understand how basic Boolean algebra is implemented using RTL and to test the designed circuit on an FPGA.
+The goal of this lab is to understand how basic Boolean algebra is implemented using RTL and to test the designed circuit on an FPGA.g

 ---